NEW: Sheriff spokesman says there were text messages sent from missing agent's phone

-The mysterious disappearance of the 49-year-old resonated among fellow real estate agents, who posted their fears on a Facebook page set up for sharing information about her case.
+This mysterious disappearance of the 49-year-old resonated among fellow Realtors, who posted their own fears on a Facebook page set up for sharing information about her case.

 Carter’s last phone call to her husband came Thursday afternoon, telling him the address where she would be.
 When hours went by with no further word from her, Carl Carter says he “knew something was wrong.”

 Before calling authorities, Carl Carter went to the address of the home Beverly Carter was showing and saw her brown Cadillac parked there, the Sheriff’s Office said.